Abel Tasman: New Zealand

-The expedition then sailed north, sighting Cook Strait, which it mistook for a bight and named "Zeehaen's Bight".
+The expedition then sailed north, sighting Cook Strait, which separates the North and South Islands of New Zealand, and which it mistook for a bight and named "Zeehaen's Bight".
 Two names that the expedition gave to landmarks in the far north of New Zealand still endure: Cape Maria van Diemen and Three Kings Islands.
 (Kaap Pieter Boreels was renamed Cape Egmont by Captain James Cook 125 years later.)

 Return voyage

 En route back to Batavia, Tasman came across the Tongan archipelago on 20 January 1643.
 While passing the Fiji Islands Tasman's ships came close to being wrecked on the dangerous reefs of the north-eastern part of the Fiji group.
 He charted the eastern tip of Vanua Levu and Cikobia-i-Lau before making his way back into the open sea.

 The expedition turned north-west towards New Guinea and arrived back in Batavia on 15 June 1643.

 Second major voyage

-Tasman left Batavia on 30 January 1644 on his second voyage with three ships (Limmen, Zeemeeuw and the tender Braek).
+Tasman left Batavia on 30 January 1644 on his second voyage with three ships: Limmen, Zeemeeuw and the tender Braek.
 He followed the south coast of New Guinea eastwards in an attempt to find a passage to the eastern side of New Holland.
 However, he missed the Torres Strait between New Guinea and Australia, probably due to the numerous reefs and islands obscuring potential routes, and continued his voyage by following the shore of the Gulf of Carpentaria westwards along the north Australian coast.
 He mapped the north coast of Australia, making observations on New Holland and its people.
 He arrived back in Batavia in August 1644.

 From the point of view of the Dutch East India Company, Tasman's explorations were a disappointment: he had neither found a promising area for trade nor a useful new shipping route.
 Although Tasman was received courteously on his return, the company was upset that Tasman had not fully explored the lands he found, and decided that a more "persistent explorer" should be chosen for any future expeditions.
 For over a century, until the era of James Cook, Tasmania and New Zealand were not visited by Europeans; mainland Australia was visited, but usually only by accident.